-Want play ideas for toddlers you can do after work?
+Want after work play ideas for toddlers?
 These fun activities offer quality time with your child during after work hours.
 With a free printable!

 For many working moms, time after work is pretty limited.
 We may only have an hour or so to play before we need to cook dinner or pack for the next day.
 And while we may have a routine of go-to activities, sometimes it’s nice to mix things up as well.

 I know when I’m not conscious of the activities my kids play, we can get stuck in a rut.
 I’ll find my twins playing with the same set of cars and my eldest parked at his art table as usual.
 It’s almost like they forgot all the other toys and activities at their disposal.

 And for the most part, that’s okay.
 Kids should learn how to cope with boredom, and I’m a big fan of downtime.
 But sometimes you just want to have ideas on hand when you’re looking to mix things up.

 Those after work hours can be extra tricky, too.
 You don’t exactly have hours to spend on an outing, you’re coming home from a long day yourself (as may your kids as well), and you’re competing with chores and tasks that can take up your time.